netzero-labs/netzero-labs/docs/tesla/Automation.md

 Every day at 6:00 AM: Set backup reserve to: 20%.
 ```

 Note: Replace 20% with your desired backup reserve.
-Because of Tesla's limitations, the battery will charge at a lower rate compared to Time-Based Control charging, ~1.8kW per Powerwall instead of 5kW per Powerwall.
+Because of Tesla's limitations, the battery will charge at a lower rate compared to Time-Based Control charging, ~1.8 kW per Powerwall instead of 5 kW per Powerwall.
 See [Backup Mode](https://docs.netzero.energy/docs/tesla/BackupMode) for an alternate automation with faster charging.

 ### Taking advantage of low electricity rates